HLS-Groffer/Hello-World/README.md

-# Hello-GitHub
+# Playground
-I'm new to GitHub.
-This is a tryout.
-Everyone can do something here.
-This repository can be used as a message board.
+Let's do something fun here.
+This is a playgound.